... The Beta Hero

 Stopwatch - The original (non-working) timepiece, which has

-some unique added features, was apparently left entirely out of the
+some unique added features, was left entirely out of the prop, with

-prop, with a fresh operative stopwatch installed instead.
+a fresh operative stopwatch installed instead.
+An opportunity

-so, an opportunity was missed to maximize the number of Wah's initial
+was thus missed to maximize the number of Wah's initial parts in the

-parts in the comm, as the failed watch movement alone could have been
+comm, as the failed watch movement alone could have been easily removed

-removed from the original casing and at a minimum swapped out with a
+from its original chrome case and at a minimum swapped out with a functioning

 ||